8 Great Ways to Get the Most from Your Trailer Tires

 The best way to tell if your tires are properly inflated is to check them with an air pressure gauge.
 In some cases, an under-inflated tire may not appear low.
 Trailer tires can look fully inflated and be below the safe air pressure.

 Find the maximum tire pressure by looking at your tire sidewall.
 Look for the small notation “Max.
 Load” followed by a PSI number (80 in the example below).

 Trailer tire pressure should always be checked when the tire is cold, ideally before being driven that day.
 Driving generates heat and heat generates pressure, which will throw off your measurement.
 Here’s how to do it yourself.

 2. Figure Out the Maximum Load for Your Trailer Tires.

 It’s really important not to overload trailer tires.
 Overloading tires can cause premature wear and increase the risk of tire failure.

 The “Max.
-Load” information stamped on the sidewall indicates a tire’s load capacity when it’s inflated to the proper PSI.
-In the example, this tire can handle a maximum 2,830 pounds when it's inflated to 80 PSI and used in a “single” application: one tire on each side of the axle.
+Load” information stamped on the sidewall indicates a tire’s load capacity when it’s inflated to the maximum PSI.
+In the example, this tire can handle a maximum 2,830 pounds when it’s inflated to 80 PSI and used in a “single” application: one tire on each side of the axle.

 Note: Some trailer tires are also marked with a “Max.
 Load Dual” number.
-This comes into play when two tires are mounted on both sides of the axle (four trailer tires total), a “dual” application, or dually, which is an unusual application.
+This comes into play when two tires are mounted on both sides of the axle (four trailer tires total per axle), a “dual” application, or dually, which is an unusual application.
 In the above example, each tire’s load capacity is reduced by 13 percent to 2,470 pounds when it’s used as a dually.
 This assures that if one of the dual tires fails, the remaining tires can keep the trailer stable until you come to a stop.

 Be aware: If your tire pressure is lower than what’s recommended, the tire’s carrying capacity will be lower, too.